eyuuab/MeTTa-lang-stdlib-documentation/docs/equality_and_reduction.rst

 **Description:** Defines a reduction rule for expressions.
 The left-hand side is a pattern, and the right-hand side is the result of the reduction.

 **Parameters:**
-    - Pattern: The expression to match.
+    - Pattern: The expression to be matched.
     - Result: The expression to replace the matched pattern with.

 **Return:** Not reduced itself unless custom equalities over equalities are added